superfly/docs/app-guides/mysql-on-fly.html.md

 There's a few important things to note:

 1. We deleted the `[[services]]` block and everything under it.
 We don't need it!
-1. We added the `[build]` section to define a Docker image.
+1. We added the `[build]` section to specify an existing Docker image.
 We don't need to create a `Dockerfile` of our own.
 1. The `[env]` section contains two not-so-secret environment variables that MySQL will need to initialize itself.
 1. We added the `[experimental]` section, which lets us pass a custom command (overriding Docker's `CMD`).
     1. For MySQL 8, you'll want to use the `mysql_native_password` password plugin